 - However, in some countries, possibility to 'monitor' nationality acquired through marriage, with possibility to take it back in case marriage is dissolved - France Act of 2011 new Art.
-26-4 French Civil Code : government may oppose acquisition, delay for opposition was one year; has been brought to 2 years
+26-4 French Civil Code: government may oppose acquisition, delay for opposition was one year; has been brought to 2 years

-- In addition possibility to lose one's nationality because of fraud now being considered applicable in case of marriage of convenience (e.g. art.
-23 § 1-1 CNB and art.
-23/1 § 1-3° CNB 2013) - Recent application Court in Antwerp (Oct.
+- 3. Acquisition through marriage - C. Husbands and wives: the age of suspicion de Liège - In addition possibility to lose one's nationality because of fraud now being considered applicable in case of marriage of convenience (e.g. art.
+23/1 § 1-3° CNB) - Recent application Court in Antwerp (Oct.
 2011): - 1st public prosecutor obtains annulment of marriage of convenience - 2nd public prosecutor requests that husband be stripped of his Belgian nationality

-- Acquisition of nationality through partnership?
-E.g. acquisition through French PAC's, German Lebenspartnerschaft? - Distinction - Countries where position of partners similar to that of spouse for the acquisition of nationality (e.g. Netherlands, Germany) - France, Belgium : no access to nationality through partnership
+- 3. Acquisition through marriage - C. Husbands and wives: the age of suspicion de Liège - Acquisition of nationality through partnership?
+E.g. acquisition through French PAC's, German Lebenspartnerschaft? - Distinction - Countries where position of partners similar to that of spouse for the acquisition of nationality (e.g. Netherlands, Germany)

+France, Belgium: no access to nationality through partnership
-- Acquisition of nationality:

-- General introduction : overview of the methods of acquisition

-- 1st theme : nationality within families

-(acquisition ius sanguinis)

-- 2nd theme : nationality and migration (acquisition ius soli)
+- Acquisition of nationality: - General introduction : overview of the methods of acquisition - 1st theme : nationality within families (acquisition ius sanguinis) - 2nd theme: nationality and migration (acquisition ius soli)